 Jacqueline received a Bachelor of Fine Arts in Illustration under the direction of Dick Oden at California State University Long Beach.

 Clare is the director of the Institutional Research Office at JPCatholic.
 She previously worked in the civil engineering industry.

 Clare earned a BS in Mechanical Engineering from Villanova University, an M.Ed. with a Specialization in Best Practices from National University, and has also earned a California Preliminary Single Subject Teaching Credential for Mathematics and Chemistry.

-Professor of Media Philosophy and Culture
+Professor of Media Politics and Culture

 Professor of Film